sramp/AppSwiftSQLite/README.md

 ## 🛠️ differences from original

 I have changed the package name to AppSwiftSQLite due to a conflict with /System/Library/PrivateFrameworks/SwiftSQLite.framework/SwiftSQLite
-Now to import in your projects use :
+#To import into your projects use :

 import AppSwiftSQLite